What is OCR?

 Where is my data stored?

-When creating your account, you will be prompted to select an AWS region for storing your data.
+When creating your account, you will be prompted to select an AWS region to store your data in.